Only 279 pages left on your journey to becoming a rock star!

 EACH SINGLE SONG SHOULD BE OUTSTANDING AND UNIQUE.

 And you should be able to name at least one element per song that makes it different form all other songs on your album.

-This special element may be an additional instrument, an effect, it may be a special arragement, a additional vocal track, or you may even use elements form other styles or genres.
+This special element may be an additional instrument, an effect, it may be a special arragement, a additional vocal track, or you may even use elements form other styles, genres, or cultures.
 It doesn’t matter what makes every single song special, just remember the following: